catseye/Chrysoberyl/article/Texts.md

 *Nif* is a novel generated for [[NaNoGenMo 2013]].
 It is about a petulant child (possibly named Nif) who has just discovered palindromes.
 It is one long palindrome.

+*Nif* was inspired by, and draws heavily from, Nick Montfort's "The Utterance of the Petulant Child."
+In fact, it is pretty much an homage to "Utterance" which attempts to turn the petulance dial up to eleven, so to speak.
+Its creation was also sparked by a dim memory of the life ambition of one of the characters on the terrible 80's sitcom Head of the Class, which was: to write a novel that was one long palindrome.

 ### Cheshire Text

 *   inception-date: 2013